Finding a Community Partner

 When planning a service project it is important to remember what you get out of the experience directly relates to the work you put into planning the experience.
 Consider following these steps to help you plan a service project that benefits you and the community.

-- Research nonprofit directories to find a nonprofit that best matches your interests.
-To view a list of nonprofit agencies that regularly handle volunteers visit the United Way’s website 2-1-1 Help.
-An additional resource to use for searching nonprofits is the Springfield Greene County Library’s directory of nonprofits, The Directory.
-This resource allows you to search by subject or keywords.
+- At what organization do you want to serve?
+To view a list of nonprofit agencies that regularly handle volunteers, visit the United Way’s website 2-1-1 Help.
+The Springfield Greene County Library also has an exhaustive directory of nonprofits, The Directory, which allows you to search by subject or keyword.

-- Contact the volunteer coordinator or a similar representative from the nonprofit to discuss volunteer opportunities that match your interests and talents.
-Talk about expectations and create a relationship that will allow for continual communication.
+- How do you make contact?
+When you email or call an organization, ask to speak with the volunteer coordinator or a similar representative from the nonprofit to discuss volunteer opportunities that match your interests and talents.
+Talk about expectations and start a relationship that will allow for continual communication.

 If you need further assistance, or want us to walk you through the process of finding a good community partner to volunteer with, set up a one-on-one consultation with someone from our office (Community Outreach and Leadership Development).
 Call (417) 873-6803 or email firstname.lastname@example.org

 When you have chosen a partner and are getting ready to serve, check out our Tips for Successful Volunteers which will help you get the most out of your service experience.